 In addition to resetting the brake light, a good scanner allows you to read fault codes from the DSC module and determine why the brake light won’t reset.

-In this case, we are using Foxwell Scanner for BMW, but other scanners offer this functionality.
+In this case, we use Foxwell Scanner for BMW, but other scanners offer this functionality (YOUCANIC Full System Scanner).

 It is not recommended to disable the BMW brake pad wear sensor permanently.

-Not only will your braking be reduced, but you will also hear a grinding noise, and your rotors will get damaged and require replacement as well.
+Not only will your braking be reduced, but you will also hear a grinding noise, and your rotors will get damaged and require replacement.

 How many brake pad sensors does a BMW have?